-In Experiment 1b we used a nearly identical scenario as in Experiment 1a.
-The only difference was that in Experiment 1b we used atmospheric pressure as the initial cause of the chain instead of genetic mutation.
-Pressure is more likely to be viewed as a cause that merely affects superficial features of the chain's intermediate entity (molecules), whereas cell death (the chain's final event) is more likely to be considered an effect of the molecules' essential, hidden features.
-Based on these assumptions there is no continuous causal mechanism linking the initial and final event of the causal chain (cf. Figure 1, left-hand side).
+cell death (the chain's final event) is more likely to be considered an effect of the molecules' essential, hidden features.
+Based on these assumptions, there is no continuous causal mechanism linking the initial and final event of the causal chain (cf. Fig. 1, left-hand side).
 Hence, the unbroken mechanism hypothesis predicts that there will be no transfer of categories.

-2.2.1 Method
+2.2.1.
+Method

-2.2.1.1 Participants and Design

-Forty-four students from the University of Göttingen, Germany, participated for course credit.
+2.2.1.1.
+Participants and design: Forty-four students from the University of Göttingen, Germany, participated for course credit.
 They were randomly assigned to one of two conditions.
-Again we varied which feature (color vs. size) of the object involved in the intermediate event was causally affected by the initial cause.
+Again we varied which feature (color vs. size) of the objects involved in the intermediate event was causally affected by the initial cause.

-2.2.1.2 Materials and Procedure

-The stimuli and experimental procedure were almost identical to the ones in Experiment 1a, including all counterbalancing.
+2.2.1.2.
+Materials and procedure: The stimuli and experimental procedure were almost identical to the ones in Experiment 1a, including all counterbalancing.
 The only difference was that we used a different initial cause in the first learning phase.
 Prior to the first learning phase participants were informed that some researchers hypothesized that atmospheric pressure might have a causal influence on the molecules.
-Therefore they had conducted an experiment in which the formation of molecules was studied under high and low pressure.
+Therefore, they had conducted an experiment in which the formation of molecules was studied under high and low pressure.
 As in Experiment 1a, it was pointed out that any outcome was possible (i.e., a deterministic or probabilistic causal relation, or no relation at all).

 Except for the different cover story, the procedure was identical to Experiment 1a.

-Participants received 64 learning trials in which they learned about the causal relation between atmospheric pressure and molecules.
-In the color condition high pressure always caused white molecules (exemplar types 11 and 10) and low pressure generated grey molecules (exemplars 01 and 00).
-In the size condition participants observed that high pressure always caused large molecules (exemplars 11 and 01) whereas low pressure generated small molecules (exemplars 10 and 00).
-In the subsequent test phase participants were asked to rate the probability that a particular molecule was generated by high or low pressure.
+Participants received 64 learning trials to learn about the causal relation between atmospheric pressure and molecules.
+In the color condition, high pressure always caused white molecules (exemplar types 11 and 10) and low pressure generated gray molecules (exemplars 01 and 00).
+In the size condition, participants observed that high pressure always caused large molecules (exemplars 11 and 01), whereas low pressure generated small molecules (exemplars 10 and 00).
+In the subsequent test phase, participants were asked to rate the probability that a particular molecule was generated by high or low pressure.
 The same learning and test items as in Experiment 1a were used.
 The second learning and test phase were completely identical to the ones in Experiment 1a.
 Participants were again presented with molecules and had to estimate their likelihood of causing cell death.

-2.2.2 Results and Discussion
+2.2.2.
+Results and discussion

 The means displayed in the lower half of Table 1 show that participants induced categories in the first learning phase (pressure \rightarrow molecules).
-Reliable differences were obtained between the induced cause-based categories in both conditions (color condition: t(21) = 12.97, p < .01, size condition: t(21) = 9.87, p < .01).
+Reliable differences were obtained between the induced cause-based categories in both conditions [color condition: t(21) = 12.97, p < .01, size condition: t(21) = 9.87, p < .01].
 No differences between conditions were obtained, indicating that all participants induced categories according to the initial cause event, namely atmospheric pressure.

-Next we analyzed participants' judgments of causal efficacy obtained after the second learning phase (molecules \rightarrow cell death).
-The results show that learners' causal judgments of the critical items (molecule types 10 and 01) did not differ between conditions (Table 1, lower half, right hand side).
-Contrary to Experiment 1a the interaction contrast between conditions was not significant (t(42) = .03, p = .97).
+Next, we analyzed participants' judgments of causal efficacy obtained after the second learning phase (molecules \rightarrow cell death).
+The results show that learners' causal judgments of the critical items (molecule types 10 and 01) did not differ between conditions (Table 1, lower half, right-hand side).
+Contrary to Experiment 1a the interaction contrast between conditions was not significant [t(42) = 0.28, p = .77].
 In fact, participants estimated the probability of cell death to be around 50%, regardless of condition.
 These findings indicate that the initially induced category scheme was not transferred to the subsequent learning phase.
-The judgments obtained after the first causal learning phase clearly reveal that learners had no problems with inducing the causebased category scheme.
+The judgments obtained after the first causal learning phase clearly reveal that learners had no problems with inducing the cause-based category scheme.
 Thus, the lack of category transfer was not due to a learning deficit in the initial causal learning phase.